Syracuse, NY 13210

 - Visual artists should submit clear originals, slides, or an electronic file at 300 dpi.
 Most of the artwork published is printed in black and white, so please take this into account when submitting your work.
 All original artwork, slides, photographs, and disks, if mailed by the post office, will be returned to the author.
 Please include SASE with your submission.
 Visual art is not reviewed and accepted until after June 1.

 - Manuscripts and artworks are considered with the understanding that they have not appeared previously in print or electronic format (including the Internet).
 We ask authors whose work is accepted to sign a statement declaring that their work has not been previously published by them or under another name.
 We screen submissions for plagiarism.
+If a piece is accepted, we send out a permission form that states the First North American Serial Rights (the rights to the written work returns to the authors after the journal is published).

 - Confidentiality.
 The privacy of patients and clients of health care practitioners should be protected.
 Physicians and health care practitioners who write about their patients must alter identifying details and characteristics.